whuang288alex/video_feature_extraction/README.md

 #### 1. To run with a different configuration

-Provide `--config-name "name"`  where `"name"` is the name of the configuration file without the `.yaml` extension
+Provide `--config-name "name"`  where `"name"` is the name of the configuration file without the `.yaml` extension.

 #### 2. To run on a subset of videos